 Bio to come.

 Louise is the founding executive director of the Trinity Boston Foundation, having previously held senior development roles at Trinity Church, Harvard Business School, Stanford Business School and the Central Park Conservancy (NY).
 Early in her career she served as associate director of undergraduate admissions at Yale University.
 Louise was a featured speaker in a 2011 lecture series on Social Entrepreneurship at the Commonwealth Club of San Francisco and contributed a chapter for the ensuing book, The Real Problem Solvers; Social Entrepreneurs in America (Stanford University Press).
 Louise received her BA from Yale University and an MA in English Literature from Middlebury College.
 She is currently on the boards of Roxbury Presbyterian Social Impact Center, SEED-NY, and the Black Ministerial Alliance.

 As the Associate Director of Clinical Services at TBCC, Asha helps to create a cohesive clinical approach and best practices for the embedded trauma informed model of care across our community based contracts.
 As a psychologist she helps oversee the quality of clinical work, provide supervision for staff and/or trainees, maintain individual therapy caseload, and assist in maintaining and supporting community-based contracts.
 Asha has experience in working with children, adolescents, adults, and families who struggle with anxiety, depression, trauma, and chronic mental illness.
 She specializes in anxiety, depression, trauma, and bereavement/grief & loss, especially within the context of cultural, spiritual/religious identity and other related factors.
 She also works with individuals with a history of substance abuse who have maintained at least a year of sobriety.
 Her therapeutic approach integrates psychodynamic, interpersonal, cognitive behavioral, DBT/mindfulness, and multi-cultural therapies.
 Art therapy is also often incorporated in her clinical work and therapeutic approach.
 Asha has provided consultation and outreach to religious and faith communities.
 For example, she collaborated with other mental health professionals and pastoral staff in servicing the needs of a congregation that lost a member to suicide.
 In her spare time she enjoys all aspects of the arts but especially dancing.
 She occasionally takes modern, ballet, and African dance classes and is a member of the liturgical dance team at Bethel AME.

 Erin Truex joined the Trinity Boston Foundation as the development manager in July 2016.
 Erin previously led fundraising campaigns for her alma mater, Pacific Union College, and provided development support to Family Nurturing Center of Massachusetts and EdVestors.
 In addition to development roles, Erin has worked with the Boston Opportunity Agenda on projects supporting the cradle to career education pipeline.
 Erin received her Bachelors in Social Work from Pacific Union College and her Masters in Social Work from Boston University.
 Erin serves as the Co-Director of Fundraising for Young Nonprofit Professionals Network Boston.
-In her spare time, she plays women's tackle football for the Boston Renegades.

 Robin joined the Trinity Boston Foundation as an intern in August of 2016, and stayed on as a full-time support for the Trinity program at McCormack, for the 2017 school year.
 Robin has worked with youth and families in a variety of settings, beginning with two years of experience as a case manager for the state of Georgia, and including two years of experience as an Intensive Care Coordinator for the Children's Behavioral Health Initiative.